Suplmnt

 A vitamin that wasn't—and the sunscreen that was

 The story opens with a misunderstanding.
 PABA was once nicknamed "vitamin B10," a badge it never earned because humans don't need it to live; we get our folate directly from food rather than building it from PABA the way bacteria do.[12]
 In the 1940s, though, PABA found a very different stage: it was patented and embraced as one of the first UV-absorbing sunscreen actives, a postwar favorite that defined a generation of suntan lotions.[1][3]
 Dermatologists soon noticed the plot twist—rashes, photo-rashes, and cross-reactions with related chemicals.
 Decades later, the U.S. FDA proposed that PABA is not GRASE (generally recognized as safe and effective) for sunscreens, citing "significant rates of allergic and photoallergic skin reactions, as well as cross-sensitization with structurally similar compounds."[2]
-Translation: for many skins, PABA behaved like a splinter—small, reactive, hard to ignore.

-"Our evaluation... has caused us to tentatively conclude that the risks associated with [PABA] in sunscreen products outweigh their benefits." — FDA sunscreen proposal Q&A[2]
+"Our evaluation.. has caused us to tentatively conclude that the risks associated with [PABA] in sunscreen products outweigh their benefits." — FDA sunscreen proposal Q&A[2]

 A detective tale in the petri dish